isomerpages/moe-marymountconvent/_marymount-experience/Curriculum/English.md

 <p>Term 2: Books on the Environment</p>
 <p>Term 3: Books by Local Authors</p>
 <p>Term 4: Realistic Fiction Genre</p>
-<p>The termly book sharing is done during the school’s Early Bird Programme
-(a programme that meaningfully engages our students before school starts).
-The books that we recommend can be found in our school library so that students have access to them.
+<p>The books that we recommend can be found in our school library so that
+students have access to them.
 More information on MCS’ library programmes may be found at the following link:&nbsp;<a href="/marymount-experience/mcs-library" rel="noopener noreferrer nofollow" target="_blank">https://marymountconvent.moe.edu.sg/marymount-experience/mcs-library</a>
 </p>